linqs/psl-examples/drug-interaction/README.md

 for the drugs: Sequence-based, PPI network-based, and Gene Ontology-based.

-- general-interactions: This dataset came from DrugBank version 4.3 for a total of 4293 interactiosn across 315 drugs
+- general-interactions: This dataset came from DrugBank version 4.3 for a total of 4293 interactiosn across 315 drugs.
+There is also a file DrugBankIDs, which maps integer IDs to DrugIDs
-- crd-interactions: This dataset came from DrugBank and Drugs.com for a total of 10,106 CRD interactions across 807 drugs
+- crd-interactions: This dataset came from DrugBank and Drugs.com for a total of 10,106 CRD interactions across 807 drugs.
+These IDs are anonymized (so there is no DrugBankID mapping)
-- ncrd-interactions: This dataset came from DrugBank and Drugs.com for a total of 45,737 NCRD interactions across 807 drugs
+- ncrd-interactions: This dataset came from DrugBank and Drugs.com for a total of 45,737 NCRD interactions across 807 drugs.
+These IDs are also anonymized.

 ## Experimental Setup
 The best threshold chosen for AUC evaluations is 0.4.